 24. Spa Discounts

 Serving in the military can be stressful, but Massage Envy is helping service members ease some of that stress away with its military discount.
-All active military personnel can join Massage Envy at a savings of $60 a year.
+All active military personnel can join Massage Envy at a savings.

 25. Discounts on Shipping